projf/isle/hardware/mem/docs/vram.md

 * **system port** - 1 cycle read latency
 * **display port** - 2 cycle read latency

-The display port has a higher latency because of the output register to improve timing.
+The display port has a higher latency because of the additional output register to improve timing.

 ## Testing